Denis169/Denis169/README.md

 # Hi, I'm Denis 👋
 Junior Software Engineer with 1 year of commertial experience.
 I have excellent knowledge in frontend development on JavaScript.
-I have great pleasure in teaching and working in this field
+I have great pleasure in teaching and working in this field.

 <p align='center'>
    <a href="https://github-readme-stats.vercel.app/api?username=Denis169&show_icons=true&count_private=true"><img